nheidner/renergy-js/src/markdown/en/index.md

     href: /
 content: Hello Index in English
 introducing:
-  topic: Introducing.
+  topic: Introducing
-  heading: Generation and Utilisation of Synthesis Gas from organic waste
+  heading: Generating and utilizing Synthesis Gas from Organic Waste
   text: The synthesis gas systems of the RENERGY SG Series represent a world-wide
     unique solution for energy recovery from organic waste of any kind.
 With the synthesis gas produced in the plants, generators are driven by gas engines